polina-munoz/black-hoodie-bay-area-2018/day_one_attacks.md

 Cross-site request forgery attacks (CSRF)

+- a user issues a request without intent and it causes undesirable change (logout, delete account, change password)
 - one click attack, session riding
 - exploits the trust that a server has in a client
 - it allows malicious user to spoof legitimate requests to the server, pretending to be an authenticated user